coffee2code/if-file-exists/readme.txt

 == Installation ==

-1. Unzip `if-file-exists.zip` inside the `/wp-content/plugins/` directory (or install via the built-in WordPress plugin installer)
+1. Install via the built-in WordPress plugin installer.
+Or download and unzip `if-file-exists.zip` inside the plugins directory for your site (typically `wp-content/plugins/`)
-1. Activate the plugin through the 'Plugins' admin menu in WordPress
+2. Activate the plugin through the 'Plugins' admin menu in WordPress
-1. In one or more of your templates, utilize one of the template tags provided by this plugin (see examples)
+3. In one or more of your templates, utilize one of the template tags provided by this plugin (see examples)

 == Template Tags ==